 Research all cleaning and carpet cleaning products before use:

 When you buy potentially hazardous cleaning products, this creates a demand for those chemicals, which means more of these products are created and thus pollute the environment.
 Often the development and manufacturing of these products is actually harmful to the environment as well.
 Does the eco friendly products make an impact on the environment?
 Many eco-friendly cleaning products are non-toxic, biodegradable, and made from renewable resources (not petroleum).
 Switching to these or homemade cleaning solutions can make a positive impact on your health and the environment.
 When getting rid of those old cleaners, Simply throwing them in the trash or down the sink will pollute the environment.
 They should be taken or picked up by special centers for toxic waste.
 You can visit EPA.gov for more info on disposing harmful waste.

 What does the EPA say about the pollutions in products:

-According to the EPA (Environmental Protection Agency) half of all illness can be traced to indoor pollution, which can be directly related to the use of household cleaners.
+According to the EPA (Environmental Protection Agency), half of all illnesses can be traced to indoor pollution, which can be directly related to the use of household cleaners.
 Cut these down by switching to non-toxic cleaners on a daily basis, and remember to look into the products used by any hired professionals you bring in to clean your home as well.
-Eco friendly means best friends to your pets and children: Not only are animals closer to the ground that we are, they also have smaller lungs and faster metabolisms.
+Eco friendly means best friends to your pets and children: Not only are animals closer to the ground than we are, they also have smaller lungs and faster metabolisms.
 Because they breathe in toxins faster than we do and process them at a faster rate, their bodies have to work harder to break down and get rid of toxins..
 Being constantly in direct contact with carpeting, animals are also more vulnerable to full-on toxic poisoning.